Two children colouring together at a table

 Why colouring is good for kids: the developmental benefits

 The research on colouring and child development is consistent and well-established.
 Occupational therapists and early years specialists recommend it because it simultaneously addresses multiple developmental areas — rare in a single, low-cost activity.
-For the full evidence, see our detailed guides on how colouring helps child development at every age, how colouring builds concentration in children, and whether colouring helps kids with anxiety.
+For a fuller overview of how colouring supports children across different ages and stages, see our complete guide to colouring for kids.

 • Fine motor development: gripping and controlling a pencil or crayon builds the small muscles in the hands and fingers that children need for writing, fastening buttons, and countless daily tasks.